 - I love the introduction.
 It’s really detailed and explains why she eliminated sugar from her diet, the alternative sweeteners (including options like honey, brown rice syrup, and stevia) and their unique properties, and tips on how to reduce your sugar intake and curb cravings.
 This isn’t just a one-page intro, and it’s definitely worth the time it takes to read!

-- Every recipe is labelled to identify it as being low carb, dairy free, sugar free, or sweetened with natural sugars.
+- Every recipe is labeled to identify it as being low carb, dairy-free, sugar-free, or sweetened with natural sugars.
 There’s also nutrition information for every recipe!
 The labeling system is really easy to follow and I love that it identified more than just sugar content.
 I’m a big fan of those dairy-free recipes!
-There are also recipes in the book that are gluten free, but those aren’t identified as such.
+There are also recipes in the book that are gluten-free, but those aren’t identified as such.
 The recipes also all have photos, which is important to me as a cookbook enthusiast!

 - Although the emphasis is definitely on sweet recipes, like breakfasts and desserts, there’s a nice balance of savory recipes, too.